 - Nothing happens

-Just make sure that the voltage on your new charger is not more than 10% higher or lower than your old charger.
+Make sure that the voltage on your new charger is not more than 10% higher or lower than your old charger.
 While an exact match is preferred, it is perfectly safe to use a charger within safe variable voltage.
 Example; the HP CQ40 Series line of laptops usually comes with a 18.5V 3.5A (65W) charger; but it is also compatible with a 19V, 4.74A (90W) charger.
 You will also need a charger that has a charging pin that is exactly the same as your old charger (no room for variation there; it either fits or it doesn’t).

 MYTH #3: Using your laptop while charging it will diminish your battery’s capacity.

-One of the most oft-repeated myths is that keeping your laptop permanently plugged in will damage it.
+One of the most commonly-repeated myths is that keeping your laptop permanently plugged in will damage it.
 Unlike the two myths above though, this myth does have a grain of truth in it.
 Keeping your laptop plugged in isn’t actually a problem; once your battery is full, the power management features in your laptop will stop charging it, and draw any power the laptop needs from the charger alone.